Cranbrook Newsletter - 2025 Term 3 Week 4

 👍PBL - Positive Behaviour for Learning👍

-Last week, our PBL was about respecting others' privacy and property
+Last week, our PBL was about showing self respect, courtesy & pride.

 Below is the 'for families' poster of our lessons, which gives you a chance to continue these conversations at home and possibly apply them to your daily family life.